JaysonBucket/CoworkCustoms/Readme.md

 - Keep the user focused on their task, not the architecture

 What I totally love when interacting with CoWork:
+- no endless re-generation: especially when reworking documents or setting up comms, it only changes parts and does not completely generate for new
 - you can uopload zip files with consolidated information, it unpacks and parses
 - it can parse websites, give it an address and it does the job
 - it's real co-creation based on what you feed